canadaprogrammer/react-native-todo-app/README.md

   - The following values work across platforms: `done`, `go`, `next`, `search`, `send`

+- `onSubmitEditing`: Callback that is called when the text input's submit button is pressed.

 - `secureTextEntry`: If `true`, the text input obscures the text entered so that sensitive text like passwords stay secure.
 The default value is `false`.
 Does not work with `multiline={true}`.

 - `multiline`: If `true`, the text input can be multiple lines.
 The default value is `false`.
 It is important to note that this aligns the text to the top on iOS, and centers it on Android.
 Use with `textAlignVertical` set to `top` for the same behavior in both platforms.